marein/php-nchan-client/README.md

 Note the "$adapter = $adapter->..."!
 This client ist immutable.

-Optionally, the \Marein\Nchan\Http\Adapter\FileGetContents class constructor takes an implementation of type
+Optionally, the \Marein\Nchan\HttpAdapter\FileGetContents class constructor takes an implementation of type
-\Marein\Nchan\Http\Adapter\Credentials.
+\Marein\Nchan\HttpAdapter\Credentials.
 As long as you implement that interface, you can build your own authentication method.
-Take a look at \Marein\Nchan\Http\Adapter\BasicAuthenticationCredentials to see how this works.
+Take a look at \Marein\Nchan\HttpAdapter\BasicAuthenticationCredentials to see how this works.

 ## Extend with another HTTP Client library